-- 7. Other notable efforts to standardize humanitarian principles include the Code of Conduct for the International Red Cross and Red Crescent Movement and non-governmental organizations (NGOs) in Disaster Relief.
-Signed by 200 organizations in 1994, the code outlined the principles of conduct listed in Box 2. - 8.
+- 8. Notable efforts to standardize humanitarian principles include the Code of Conduct for the International Red Cross and Red Crescent Movement and non-governmental organizations (NGOs) in Disaster Relief.
+Signed by 200 organizations in 1994, the code outlined the principles of conduct listed in Box 2. - 9.
 The Code of Conduct was recast as the Humanitarian Charter to underpin the Sphere Project, which sought to improve the quality and accountability of humanitarian work.
-Launched in 1998, The Sphere Project involved representatives from over 300 national and international NGOs, United Nations agencies and academic institutions to set out minimum standards of food aid, nutrition, water supply and sanitation, shelter and site management, and health services.
-Currently in its third phase, the Sphere Project has just revised its handbook and is piloting the application of the Humanitarian Charter and minimum standards in three regions. - 9.
-In 2000, the Inter-Agency Standing Committee (IASC) endorsed the Sphere handbook as an important tool for working with populations affected by disaster.
-It called on all IASC members to promote use of the Humanitarian Charter and minimum standards in disaster response in their organizations.
-WFP has provided technical support since the inception of the Sphere Project, most recently in the development of the new food security and nutrition chapter.
-WFP's standard field-level agreement with implementing partners encourages adherence to the Sphere Humanitarian Charter and standards.
+Launched in 1998, The Sphere Project involved representatives from over 300 national and international NGOs, United Nations agencies and academic institutions to set out minimum standards of food aid, nutrition, water supply and sanitation, shelter and site management,